-5. Decreased endurance
+5. Decreased Endurance

-Treating Primary Motor Cortex Damage through Neuroplasticity
+Treatment for Primary Motor Cortex Damage

 To ensure that you recover from primary motor cortex damage, it’s crucial to do your therapy exercises as often as you can.
 One hour, three times a week is usually the most you can get from a rehab clinic, but continuing your therapy at home between sessions will help you to make real progress.

-This is critical, because the more exercises you do, the faster you will recover function.
+This is critical because the more exercises you do, the faster you will recover function.

-Recovering from Primary Motor Cortex Damage
+Primary Motor Cortex Damage: Key Points

 Primary motor cortex damage can affect voluntary motor control throughout the entire body.
 Fortunately, many individuals can improve their mobility by participating in rehabilitative therapies and other interventions that focus on promoting neuroplasticity.